-Will DiGravio is a Brooklyn-based critic, researcher, video essayist, and podcaster.
+Will DiGravio is a New York City-based researcher, writer, and editor.

 My research experience includes working on books, podcasts, and magazine articles.
 Areas of interest include: right-wing extremism, conspiracy culture, U.S. history and politics, the history of science, and national security.
 I previously worked as a researcher at Media Matters for America.
 Recent work includes Garrett Graff's recent history from Simon & Schuster UFO, and the podcast Long Shadow: Rise of the American Far Right.

 Have a project that requires research and/or editorial assistance?
 I am always looking for potential collaborations!
 Please be in touch: willdigravio [at] gmail.com.

 I am also a PhD Candidate in the School for Cultural Analysis at the University of Amsterdam.
 My project centers on experimental cinema, archival practice, and videographic criticism.
 As the host of The Video Essay Podcast, and a curator and creator of video essays, I have been invited to lecture and teach at universities, conferences, and festivals throughout the United States and Europe.
 I am an associate editor of the journal Screenworks and an adjunct instructor in the Interdepartmental Program in Film Studies at the University of Massachusetts Amherst.